chenx376/Movism/README.md

 ### Main Features

 - Material Design UI + Day/Night Theme Switch
 - Beautiful dynamic color theme based on movie posters
 - Go through Movies in various categories, search movie by title
-- Review Movie details, cast, crew,  rating from major movie websites like IMDB
+- Review Movie detail, cast, crew,  rating from major movie websites like IMDB, Popcorn Times
-- Similar Movie Recommendation
+- Similar Movie Recommendation(provided by TMDb)

+### Software Architecture
+- Based on MVP pattern, Every View(Activity/Fragment) has its presenter, which is defined in the Contract interface.
+It also makes test easier.
+- Use Dagger2 to inject everything: view, presenter, service, repository, even adapter!
+- Create a generic adapter, remain only one adapter, every layout define and bind in the ViewHolder, therefore cut out a lot of redundant codes.
+- Utilize Retrofit make HTTP request to REST API and handle responses through RxJava Data Stream in a pretty flexible way.
+- Read codes to know more !

 ### Demo App

 <img src="./app/src/main/res/mipmap-xxhdpi/ic_launcher_round.png"/>

--  You can check it out already compiled at
+-  You can check it out at
 [Google Play](https://play.google.com/store/apps/details?id=me.chenyongrui.movism)
-- You can clone the project and compile it yourself, however you need to provide your own API keys in your local machine
+- Or You can clone the project and compile it yourself, however you need to provide your own TMDb/OMDb API keys in your local machine(refer to the gradle function in the app folder)

 ## Thanks